shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 Now we will create the necessary routes for our app.
 We will create three routes for the home, Creating NFT, Showing a detailed view of NFT.

-In our App.js file, we will first import `Route` and `Switch` components.
+In our App.js file, we will first import the `Route` and `Switch` components.
 Here we will also import Home, Create, Show components that we have not created yet.
 We will be creating them later.
-We can also import fetchData action creator as we want to call all NFT data when the app initially starts and App component is the best place to do so.
+We can also import `fetchData` action creator as we want to call all NFT data when the app initially starts and the App component is the best place to do so.

 ```js
 import { fetchData, _walletConfig } from '../actions';
 import { Route, Switch } from 'react-router';